 Your body isn’t a temple.
 Temples are to be kept pristine, and treated delicately.
 Your body and mind is a machine that needs to be used so it doesn’t rust.
 When you are spending time outdoors you are using your body by hiking, jumping, climbing, and carrying things.
 You’re exercising.

-Strenuous outdoor activity can provide a better workout than the gym and indoor equipment.
+Strenuous outdoor activity can provide a better workout than the gym.
 Carrying rocks and logs is like weight lifting.
-Tree or rock-climbing is better than anything you can find in a gym, and chopping wood or digging exercises a lot of different muscles.
-Even hiking burns more calories than walking on a treadmill because of the terrain, and it is easier to get bored and give up while on a treadmill than while hiking through a beautiful landscape.
+Tree or rock-climbing is better than any equivalent exercise you can find in a gym, and chopping wood or digging exercises a lot of different muscles.
+Even hiking burns more calories than walking on a treadmill because of the terrain, and it is easier to get bored and give up while on a treadmill than hiking through a beautiful landscape.
 Rough terrain will also improve your balance in ways a treadmill or step machine never could.

 It isn’t just your overall strength, endurance, and toughness that being outside helps.
-Your eyes will appreciate it because of how much less strained they will be.
+Your eyes will appreciate it because of how much less strained they will be looking over landscapes instead of computer screens.
 Your sense of awareness and skills of observation improve as well.
 Anyone who has gone hiking far from the safety of civilization will know the subtle, constant thrill of looking around and wondering what may lurk under every rock, shrub, dark nook, and turn of the trail.

 Our immune systems are not muscles, but you can think of them benefiting in similar ways.
-The more biodiversity our immune system encounters in childhood makes us more resistant to diseases like asthma and cardiovascular disease, and we are less likely to develop allergies.
-A Japanese study found hiking twice a day, specifically in a natural environment, for three days resulted in a 40% increase in white blood cell counts, and remained 15% higher a month later.
+The more biodiversity our immune system encounters in childhood, the more resistant we are to developing asthma and cardiovascular disease, and we are less likely to develop allergies.
+A Japanese study found hiking twice a day, in a natural environment, for three days resulted in a 40% increase in white blood cell counts, and remained 15% higher a month later.

 Physical toughness is a difficult concept to define.
 It’s not raw strength, but a measure of the physical discomfort you can endure.
 Thick, tough skin allows you to lift objects that are rough on your hands and not be bothered.
 Weight lifters in the gym will notice their hands thickening and developing calluses that make lifting easier.
-If you’ve ever tried doing a chin-up without calloused hands you’ll find it can be downright painful.
-Lifting rocks, logs, climbing, and gripping branches will toughen your hands.
+If you’ve ever tried doing a chin-up without calloused hands you’ll find it painful.

 Enduring extreme temperatures is another measure of toughness.
 If you spend time enduring cold environments your body will start adapting by generating more heat, and you will learn that you can endure, safely, more discomfort from the cold than you originally thought.